cs3110/textbook/src/chapters/appendix/bigoh.md

 N=100,000|< 1 sec|3 hours|32 years|very long
 N=1,000,000|1 sec|12 days|104 years|very long

-As you can see, when inputs get big, there's a serious difference between
+As you can see, when inputs get big, there's a serious difference between each column of the table.
-$N^3$ and $N^2$ and $N$.
 We might as well ignore low-order terms, because they are completely dominated by the highest-order term when we think big.

 What about constant factors?
 My current laptop might be 2x faster (that is, a constant factor of 2) than the one I bought several years ago, but that's not an